Yvonne De Carlo as Lily Munster (AP Photo)

 Lily Munster may not have been the typical TV mom, but she still had a lot of love for her son and niece… and those of us who revel in the unusual probably counted her among our favorites.

-The Munsters was a career-defining gig for De Carlo, who died six years ago today, but it was far from her only success.
+The Munsters was a career-defining gig for De Carlo, who died Jan.
+8, 2007, six years ago today.
+But it was far from her only success.
 Long before she donned that bicolor wig, she had a big-screen career with films like 1945's Salome, Where She Danced.
 It was her first big break, and it allowed her to use the dancing talent that she had honed as a teenager attending dance school.

 More movies followed: Cecil B. DeMille's epic The Ten Commandments co-starring Charlton Heston and Yul Brynner, comic western McLintock!, and Civil War tale Band of Angels with Clark Gable.